FredericGariepy/LighthouseLabs/PKM/W9/D4/TryHackMe/Windows Forensics 1.md

 >
 > Use Registry Explorer to merge transaction logs with the respective registry hives before sending the output to RegRipper for a more accurate result.

+# System Information and System Accounts
+## Os Version
+0. first step is to find out about the system information (machine's System and Account information)
+1. determine the OS version from which this data was pulled through the registry

+To find the OS version, we can use the following registry key:
+`SOFTWARE\Microsoft\Windows NT\CurrentVersion`
+> Has a lot of info about the Machine

+## Current control set
+__Control Sets__ = hives containing the machine’s configuration data for controlling system startup.

+Commonly, we will see 92) two Control Sets, \
+ControlSet001 and ControlSet002, in the SYSTEM hive on a machine.

+- __ControlSet001__ will point to : the Control Set that the machine booted with \
+in `SYSTEM\ControlSet001`

+- __ControlSet002__ will be : the __last known good__ configuration \
+in`SYSTEM\ControlSet002`

+most accurate system information: \
+Windows creates a volatile Control Set when the machine is live, \
+called the CurrentControlSet : `HKLM\SYSTEM\CurrentControlSet`

+Control Set used as the CurrentControlSet is in `SYSTEM\Select\Current`

+__last known good__ configuration is in `SYSTEM\Select\LastKnownGood`

+> many forensic artifacts we collect will be collected from the Control Sets.

+## Computer Name
+_Computer Name_ is in `SYSTEM\CurrentControlSet\Control\ComputerName\ComputerName`

+## Time Zone Information
+Timezone info is in `SYSTEM\CurrentControlSet\Control\TimeZoneInformation`
+> timestamp can be in UTC/GMT and others in the local time zone
+>
+> Knowledge of the local time zone helps in establishing a timeline when merging data from all the sources.

+## Network Interfaces and Past Networks

+list of network interfaces : `SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\Interfaces` \
+- Each Interface is represented with a unique identifier (GUID) subkey. (interface’s TCP/IP configuration)
+- IP addresses, DHCP IP address and Subnet Mask, DNS Servers, and more.

+__Past networks__ a given machine was connected to can be found in the following locations: \
+- `SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Signatures\Unmanaged`
+- `SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Signatures\Managed`
+> These registry keys contain past networks as well as the last time they were connected.
+The last write time of the registry key points to the last time these networks were connected.